Spain and Portugal SEPTEMBER 2027

 / Accommodation: Hotel The Literary Man Obidos

-Team Mac - this morning we have organised a guided walking tour of the medieval west wall with views of the castle, vineyards and orchids are not to be missed.
-This afternoon you have a few choices, one being the coast or staying in town to visit the south side 16th century Aqueduct.
-Either will be exciting.
+Team Mac - this morning we’ve organised a guided walking tour of the medieval west wall with views of the castle, vineyards and orchids.
+This afternoon you have a few choices, personally – I’d head to the beach for a good walk but that’s up to you.
+We can time it with the cyclists, so you are all there at the same time.
+Don’t forget your togs.

 / Accommodation: Hotel The Literary Man Obidos - Obidos (Portugal)